tsunghanliu/adsb-box.snap/README.md

 ### web interface

-Use a web browser to open the web page provide by dump1090.
-The url would be `http://your-device-ip:8080/`
+Use a web browser to open the built-in web pages.
+The url would be `http://your-device-ip:8080/` There are two main pages: one is provided by dump1090 and another is for statistics graphs.

 ### service status